Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/README.md

 }
 ```

 Alright those next two parts should seem somewhat familiar!
 The first part is the `InstantiateMsg` we wrote.
-In this case we provide `None` as the admin meaning the sender (`ADDR1`) will be the admin.
+In this case, we provide `None` as the admin meaning the sender (`ADDR1`) will be the admin.

 The part after that is simply calling our `instantiate` function and capturing the response.
 We unwrap the `Result` wrapper to assert success as we expect it to succeed.